r7kamura/rspec-request_describer/README.md

 ### variable
 You can use variables in URL path like `:id`.
-In this example, the returned value of `id` method is used as its real value.
+In this example, the returned value of the `id` method is inserted into the path before sending an HTTP request.

 ```ruby
 describe "GET /users/:id" do